First National Bank (Albion, NY)

 Cause Details

-President A. S. Warner departed taking the combination to the inner safe; suspected embezzlement/defalcation and mismanagement of the Burrows estate prompted board to suspend business.
+President A. S. Warner absconded with inner safe combination; alleged speculations and mismanagement of the Burrows estate prompted board to suspend and examine affairs.

 Newspaper Excerpt

-Owing to the absence of the president the business of the First National bank of Albion has been suspended by order of the Board of Directors until an examination of its affairs can be made.
+Owing to the absence of the president, the business of the First National bank of Albion is suspended by order of the board of directors, until an examination can be had of its affairs.

 Source